Are you struggling to get new people to sign up for your email newsletter?

 Tammi: Good point.
 Make sure that you’re promoting with people that you want to share a readership with.

-Tammi: My free gift for our listeners (and readers) is cheat sheet called “Ten Tips for Writing Emails That People Want to Read.”
-When you go to this site, you have the option of signing up for my newsletter.
+Tammi: I offer a cheat sheet called Ten Tips for Writing Emails That People Want to Read.
+When you click that link, you’ll have the option of signing up for my newsletter.

 I’ve been surprised by the large conversion numbers.
 People do want to sign up.
-This strategy works great for nonfiction.
-I suspect it would not work as well for fiction.
-This is a great way to increase the quality of subscribers on your mailing list.
+It’s a great way to increase the quality of subscribers on your mailing list.
+This strategy works well for nonfiction, but I suspect it would not work as well for fiction.

-Using Third-Party Book Promotion Sites to Get More Email Subscribers
+Third-Party Book Promotion Sites

-The kind of people who are on Book Sweeps, downloading all of the books in your genre, are looking for the next new thing.
-They’re the kind of people who are going to take a risk on a new author.
+BookSweeps users love to download all the books in your genre, and they’re looking for the next new thing.
+They’re willing to take a risk on a new author.

-Tammi: Let me tell you a specific story.
-I have a client who came to me, who was starting a whole new pen name.
-She wanted to build an email list before her book came out.
-She decided to write a story about one of the characters in her book when the character was back in high school.
-Kind of like an origin story.
+Tammi: One of my clients was starting a new pen name and wanted to build an email list before her book came out.
+She decided to write a story about the high school days of one of the characters in her book.
+She wrote her story and submitted it as part of two different promotions on BookFunnel.

 My client ended up launching her first book with about 600 people on her list.

 The more subscribers you can add to your mailing list before you release your first book, the better.
-When you start a new series, just bake your “cookie” into the process of writing that next series.
+When you start a new series, bake your “cookie” into the process of writing that next series.
 You can have your lead magnet ready before the books are even published.
 It helps to get your readers excited about your next book series.

-Thomas: I found that each one of these promotion websites that we’ve mentioned has its own community of readers.
-The more promotions you do on Book Funnel, the less return you will see on your investment.
-This is because a lot of the Book Funnel people who would be interested in your book have already joined your list.
+Thomas: I found that each one of these promotion websites has its own community of readers.
+Your ROI will diminish with each subsequent promotion on the same site because, for example, the BookFunnel readers interested in your books have already joined your list.

-And you will need to invest little bit of money to join Book Funnel or do a Book Sweeps promotion.
-But it’s totally worth it.
+You will need to invest a bit of money to join BookFunnel or do a BookSweeps promotion, but it’s totally worth it.
 It’s the cheapest way to add more email subscribers to your list.